isabella232/asset-compute.en/help/api.md

 ![Illustration to explain the polling logic](assets/adobeio-journal-v2.png).

-The Adobe I/O event type for all events of the Asset Compute service is `asset_compute`.
-The journal is automatically subscribed to this event type only and there is no further requirement to filter based on the ADobe I/O event type.
+The Adobe I/O Event type for all events of the Asset Compute service is `asset_compute`.
+The journal is automatically subscribed to this event type only and there is no further requirement to filter based on the Adobe I/O Event type.
 The service specific event types are available in the `type` property of the event.

 ### Event types {#event-types}